rittwickBhabak/post-man-clone/README.md

+# Postman-Clone

-# Postman is a well known application where we can imitate GET, POST, PUT etc. different kinds of HTTP requests.
+### Postman is a well known application where we can imitate GET, POST, PUT etc. different kinds of HTTP requests.
 For testing a REST api it is a very handy tool which every developer should use.

-### This simple javascript front-end application in which we tried to create a very much simple version of Postman.
+#### This simple javascript front-end application in which we tried to create a very much simple version of Postman.

 ---

-###Features
+## Features

 * Requests
   * GET request